Doctors and midwives are available for antenatal and postnatal care. Maternity clinics are held separately from ordinary surgeries.

 Child health survillance

-We have a health visitor visit the practice every 2 weeks on a Monday afternoon.
+We have a health visitor attached to the surgery

 Developmental checks and children’s immunisations are offered to children of all our patients.